scrabbletank/farhome-rules/dmsguide.md

 #### Adventurers Cloak
 *Wondrous Item*

 A rugged cloak lined with pockets, it billows heroically even when there is no wind.
 It starts with charges equal to the successes from 3 superior die.
 Once per hour you may expend a charge to grab something from the cloaks pocket.
-You may find one of the following : 50 ft of rope, 10 ft of fine iron chain, a bandage, a torch, a fire kit, a gallon of water, a grapling hook.
+You may find one of the following : 50 ft. of rope, 10 ft. of fine iron chain, a bandage, a torch, a fire kit, a gallon of water, a grappling hook.

 The item lasts for 1 hour, after which it turns to dust.